Cleaning GuidesCondensation Dripping From Oven Door: Why and How to Fix It

 Like any other appliance, your oven needs to be cleaned in order to continue functioning properly.
 Keeping it clean is just as important as keeping its mechanical parts up to par.

 If you let grime build up inside your cooker, it can clog the filters and mechanisms, causing temperature issues, among many others.
-Then, contacting an oven repair engineer will be inevitable.
+Then, you will have to call an oven repair technician.
 Not only that, but the build-up of grease also puts your oven at risk of a grease fire.

 Aside from the health risks, accumulated grease and scorched food will also cause billowing smoke every time you open your oven.
 This can cause some burns, not to mention the charcoal taste it can give your food.